Everything You Need to Know About Spider Bites—Including What They Look Like and How to Treat Them

-Of all the things to be afraid of, spiders and spider bites don’t need be at the top of your list for health reasons: Only two spiders in the U.S. are venomous, and they don’t bite often and hardly ever kill or even injure humans.
-(Phew!)
+Of all the things to be afraid of, spiders and spider bites don’t need be at the top of your list for very important health reasons: Only two spiders in the US are actually venomous, and they don’t bite often and hardly ever kill or even injure humans.
+(Honestly, phew.)

 “People get over-alarmed when they have a spider bite,” says registered pharmacist Julie A. Weber, director of the Missouri Poison Center in St. Louis.
 “And sometimes, it might not even be a spider bite.”
 In fact, up to 90% of the bumps people attribute to spiders are actually caused by something else.

 That said, if you do get bitten by a spider, try to catch it (without getting bitten again) so it can be identified by an expert.
 That will help identify the best way to treat your bite.
 Read on to learn more about types of spiders that bite and their symptoms and treatments.

 So, what do spider bites look like—and do they itch?

 Although all spiders are different, spider bites do share some common symptoms.
 Most appear as tiny, red bumps on your skin that are sometimes painful and itchy.
 For most people, that’s as bad as it gets.

 A few people do have allergic reactions to spider bites.
 That might include swelling around your face, itching over a larger area, and even trouble breathing.

 Black widow and brown recluse spiders can both inject venom that can cause more severe symptoms, like muscle cramps.

 What does treatment look like for a spider bite?

 The majority of spider bites are from nonvenomous spiders, so the best first aid is to clean the area with soap and water and apply an antibiotic ointment.
 Mark the date on your calendar, says Weber, who is also director of the poison center at SSM Health Cardinal Glennon Children’s Hospital, and keep your eye on how the bite progresses for any signs of infection.